 GOAL: You will create a persuasive poster to promote a behavioural change for a defined audience.
-The professional illustration skills through your demonstration of management of workflow; using different effectively responding to a design brief.
+This task will develop your professional illustration skills through your demonstration of management of workflow; using different design methods; and effectively responding to a design brief.
 PRODUCT: Artefact - Creative, and Written Piece FORMAT: Specific brief and requirements will be on Blackboard in your Task 1 folder.
-Your illustration should define and capture the brief requirements through: - Engaging with handcraft medium, sculpture, art, photography, digital software or a combination that strongly communicates the message of the brief.
+Your illustration should define and capture the brief requirements through: Engaging with handcraft medium, sculpture, art, photography, digital software or a combination that strongly communicates the message of the brief.
 Developing a number of concepts, mood board mapping, research and exploration.
-References s your process journal, including references for text, inspirational or hero images, and critical and refl process.
+References should be included in your process journal, including references for text, inspirational or hero images, and critical and reflective analysis of yo process.
 Requirements: Final PDF Illustration adhering to creative brief and technical requirements.
 500 word rational, include this on your last page of your process journal.
 Minimum 10 page process journal.
 Place all PDF's into a zipped folder with your name and submit into Blackboard CRITERIA: No. Learning Outcome assessed 1 Evidence of professional workflow management.
 2 Application of various design methods.
 3 Production of a professional complex illustration.
 4 Interpretation of design brief.
 5 Communication.
 6 Assessment criteria are mapped to the course learning outcomes.
-12345 6
+12345 6 GENERIC SKILLS: